useverto/uwu/README.md

 uwu.
 Transpiles to safe, optimised &amp; pluggable JavaScript.

-Let's say you want your user's to enter code.
+Let's say you want your users to enter code.
 This can be due to various reasons including plugins, customizations, etc.

-The problem is, _should you accept/run Javascript from an untrusted source?_ Probably not.
+The problem: _Should you accept/run Javascript from an untrusted source?_ Probably not.
 ```js
 // This is dangerous!
 let key = localStorage.getItem("apiKey");
 ```

-With uwu language design, code is completely sandboxed from it's outer enviornment.
+With uwu's language design, code is completely sandboxed from its outer enviornment.
 The following code won't compile at all:
 ```js
 let key = localStorage["getItem"]("apiKey");